-- It is always a good idea to be very specific while action planning.
+- It is always a good idea to be very specific during action planning.
 Include detailed actions; include dates and ways to measure progress.
 In doing so, the leader may exhibit increased support and value within the organization.

 3. Leaders Need Leaders

 - Find a leader mentor!
 In previous articles, this topic was a key factor in leaders helping employees.
 Self-leadership includes a networking factor so that leaders may experience similar benefits.
 Social networks and volunteer organizations are great places to meet leaders from a variety of backgrounds.

-- Develop connections with leaders who can offer advise through the lens of advanced experiences.
+- Develop connections with leaders who can offer advice through the lens of advanced experiences.
 These experiences can prove helpful in identifying improved self-direction steps that are required for professional development.
 Leader mentors like to hear about personal experiences that may influence professional interactions.
 While each has a different style, find a mentor who likes to listen.

 - Ideally, the purpose of discussions with the leader mentor involves self-navigation to a myriad of potential options for improvement.
 I remember the number of times that professional challenges have been shared with my mentor.
 He rarely offers immediate advice.
 Rather, he offers a story filled with insight or expanded learning that parallels my experience.
 From each story, I have been able to draw conclusions regarding how to navigate difficult territory.
-This type of interaction is especially appealing as the awareness is developed by paying close attention to the parable.
+This type of interaction is especially appealing as awareness is developed by paying close attention to the parable.

 Encourage yourself to perform at a higher level!
 Allow self-leadership techniques to help build professional skills and watch your team soar to new heights.

 Reference: Blanchard, K. (2010).
 Leading at a higher level.
 Blanchard on leadership and creating high-performing organizations.